JC3/semver/semver.md

 could be declared in the code itself or exist strictly in documentation.
 However it is done, it should be precise and comprehensive.

-1. A normal version number MUST take the form X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
-X is the major version, Y is the minor version, and Z is the patch version.
+1. A normal version number MUST take the form X.Y or X.Y.Z where X, Y, and Z are non-negative integers, and MUST NOT contain leading zeroes.
+X is the major version, Y is the minor version, and Z is the OPTIONAL patch version.
 Each element MUST increase numerically.
 For instance: 1.9.0 -> 1.10.0 -> 1.11.0.

 1. Once a versioned package has been released, the contents of that version